FAQs

 What is ‘contraception’?

-Contraception is a way to prevent pregnancy and some types of contraception give you protection against sexually transmitted infections (STIs).
+Contraception is a way to prevent pregnancy.
+Some types of contraception protect you against sexually transmitted infections (STIs).
 Contraception generally prevents the sperm (from a male) and egg (from a female) from meeting (which is how a pregnancy starts).

-There are many different types of contraception and some are more effective than others.
+There are many different types of contraception.
+Some are more effective than others.
 Talk to your nurse or doctor or Family Planning about contraception options and what’s best for you.

 What does 'conscientious objection' mean?

-Conscientious objection is when your health practitioner will not provide something (usually abortion services or contraception) because of a personal belief.
+Conscientious objection is when your health practitioner won't provide something (usually abortion services or contraception) because of a personal belief.
 They must let you know and provide you with the contact details of the nearest service at the earliest opportunity.

 What does 'fertility' mean?